What are Bars Per Minute and Why Should You Care?

 Calculation Example

-Let’s see how this works with a new example.
+Let's see how this works with an example.
 Suppose our musical piece has:

 - Beats Per Minute (BPM) = 180